kyawzaww-linn/wordpress-site/Report.md

 ## Employability and Future Outlook

-This project provided a comprehensive learning experience in **web development, plugin integration, version control, cloud deployment**, and **WordPress customization**.
+This project provided a comprehensive learning experience in **web development, plugin integration, Docker-based local development, version control, cloud deployment**, and **WordPress customization**.
 The hands-on experience in building and deploying a WordPress site has equipped me with the following valuable skills for future roles:

 - **Web Developer**: I am ready to take on roles that involve creating and maintaining websites, especially those built on WordPress or similar content management systems.
 - **Cloud Engineer**: My ability to deploy applications on cloud platforms such as AWS makes me a strong candidate for roles requiring cloud infrastructure setup and maintenance.